The Art of Breathing Into Expression: RESCHEDULED

 Scattered mental activity and energy keeps us separated from each other, from environment, from ourselves.
 In the process of sitting, the surface activity of our minds begins to slow down.
 The mind, like a pond surface—when wind is blowing, is disturbed; ripples and sediment from the bottom are stirred.
 It’s difficult to see beneath the surface though the water is clear and pure by nature.
 Contacting that stillness, the unbounded vitality of our life arises.
 If we don’t see it clearly, we may never get the opportunity to come to a point of rest.
 The more completely our mind can rest, the more deeply your body is at rest.
 The whole body comes to a point of stillness.
 This is not something particularly unusual, rather an essential aspect of being alive: the ability to be awake!

-Working with practices from the Ānāpānasati Sutta, a discourse by the Buddha that examines the awareness of breath (ānāpāna) as a focus for meditation we’ll then take this awareness entering direct expression onto the page with marking making and further still into other mediums creating “shapes of awake” to be explored by each participant.
-These practices give us direct ways to releasing.
+We’ll be working with practices from the Ānāpānasati Sutta, a discourse by the Buddha that examines the awareness of breath (ānāpāna) as a focus for meditation.
+We’ll then move into direct expression onto paper with mark making tools, and further still into other mediums creating “shapes of awake” to be explored by each participant.

 All practitioners are welcome!
 Materials will be provided.